dianuhs/finops-watchdog/README.md

 with a short-lived deviation rather than a gradual shift in usage.
 ```

-This is the unit of output Watchdog is optimized for.
+This is the unit of output Watchdog is optimized for:
+clear, contextual, and review-ready.

 ---

 ## What It Looks Like

-*Service-level change detection with clear baselines and interpretation*
+*Service-level change detection with explicit baselines and interpretation*

 <img src="docs/images/watchdog-findings.png" alt="FinOps Watchdog findings output" width="720">